University of Cincinnati - Main Campus Data & Information Overview

 - University of Nebraska - Lincoln

-Curious on how these schools stack up against Cincinnati?
+Curious on how these schools stack up against UC?
 Pit them head to head with College Combat, our free interactive tool that lets you compare college on the features that matter most to you!

 - National Center for Education Statistics